Vice President: Jackson Trass

-Victoria is a senior majoring in psychology.
-She is passionate
+Jackson is a senior majoring in bioproducts and biosystems

-Nikhil is a junior aspiring to major in chemical engineering.
+Nikhil is a senior aspiring to major in chemical engineering.
 He is

-a mars colony.
-He is interested in technology, video games and
+Mars colony.
+He is interested in technology, video games and aircraft.

-aircraft.
-He is often found reading articles on new developments in
+He is often found reading articles on new developments in these fields.

 Finance Director: Courtney Hruska

-Courtney is a junior majoring in biomedical engineering.
+Courtney is a senior majoring in biomedical engineering.
 She plans

 on continuing her education into graduate school to keep helping